MM2462/Uber-Data-analysis-/README.md

 which days of the week show the highest demand ?
 Which Base_number has most number of Active Vehicles ??

-# Notes :uber-raw-data-janjune-15_sample.csv , this data is a sample of "uber-raw-data-janjune-15.csv
+# Notes :
-  Since above data is quite huge ~15 Million data pts , hence it is good to work with some sample if u do not have good specifications in your systems
+this data  is quite huge ~15 Million data pts , hence it is good to work with some sample if u do not have good specifications in your systems

 # project structure
 uber-data-analysis/